 Mauser and Aden Cannon

-The Mauser BK-27 is a 27mm cannon fitted to the Tornado F3 and the Tornado GR4 aircraft for air-to-air or air-to-ground firing.
+The Mauser BK-27 is a 27mm cannon fitted to the Tornado GR4 aircraft for air-to-air or air-to-ground firing.
 The cannon is a single-barrel, high performance, breech-cylinder gun operated by a fully automatic electrically fired gas-operated system at a selective rate of 1000 or 1700 rounds per minute.